-The development of 3D printing applications in the medical field is progressing at a steady rate. breakthrough findings are being revealed almost every day.
+The development of 3D printing applications in the medical field is progressing at a steady rate.
+Breakthrough findings are being revealed almost every day.

-The latest of such developments is the development of a ‘bio-ink’ for three-dimensionally (3D) printed materials.
+The latest of such developments is the development of a ‘bio-ink’ for three-dimensional (3D) printed materials.
 The technology could one day serve as scaffolds for growing human tissues to repair or replace damaged ones in the body.

 The term ‘bioink’, encompasses materials that mimic an extracellular matrix to support the adhesion, proliferation, and differentiation of living cells in a 3D environment.
 Bioinks distinguish themselves from traditional biomaterials such as hydrogels, polymer networks, and foam scaffolds due to their ability to be deposited by a 3D printer into a pre-defined structure.

-Researchers at the Rutgers State University of New Jersey in the United States explained that bioengineered tissues show promise in regenerative, precision and personalized medicine, as well as product development and basic research.
+Researchers at the Rutgers State University of New Jersey in the United States explained that bioengineered tissues show promise in regenerative, precision, and personalized medicine, as well as product development and basic research.

-Previous studies focused on the use of hyaluronic acid, a natural molecule that occurs in many tissues throughout the body and posses properties ideal for creating customized scaffolds.
+Previous studies focused on the use of hyaluronic acid, a natural molecule that occurs in many tissues throughout the body and possesses properties ideal for creating customized scaffolds.
 This molecule, however, lacks the necessary durability for tissues.

 This 3D printing system would print gel scaffolds, or support structures, for growing human tissues.
 Like traditional printers that rely on four pigments to cover the entire color spectrum, the system would include hyaluronic acid and polyethylene glycol as the basic “ink cartridges” and other cartridges featuring inks with different cells and ligands that serve as binding sites for cells